 In 2003, we planted 250 willow for craft work and construction.
 Each year we harvest bundles of material and gradually are honing our skills through experimentation.
 Members of our group apply their skills to sculpture, garden structures and weaving.

-This is a very special garden, an intimate managed space that we share with nature.
+This is our secret garden, littered with the unexplained, an intimate managed space that we share with nature.
 We built it from scratch having cleared the ground of briar and bramble.
 It is fully accessible and has a peace that suggests that it might be a million miles from anywhere.
-At the end of the paths, which weave through dense undergrowth we have built a desert garden.
+A network of paths, weave through dense undergrowth passing Alice's Tea Party and the beached wreckage of Captain Hook's.
 It was built as a folly and is there for no other reason than "because it is".
+The garden also has wildlife feeding stations and an observation hide.

 A key part of our fund raising, this shop is full of second hand goods.
 The shop is not manned, but relies entirely on the honesty and generosity of the customers.

 A trust box is located on the wall and visitors leave donations.
-The shop is regularly tidied up by volunteers and the stock levels are regularly topped up by supporters.
-We are always pleased to receive more stock, so feel free to drop yours in.
-Flutterbuys is now on
+The shop is regularly tidied up by volunteers and the stock levels are regularly topped up by supporters, feel free to drop yours in.
+We are very grateful for all donations but regrettably we are unable to take clothing, shoes or electrical items.